liuhao1025/at-pagination/README.md

       ]
     }

-Import this components in your app
+Import this component in your app

     var AtPagination = require('at-pagination')
 or